AsusControlCenter/Software-Dispatch-Guide/README.md

 ***

 ### Step 3.
 Upload to the software pool
  - How to upload your software to software pool?
 [Software Pool](https://www.youtube.com/watch?v=gIYsaWSM8jk&t=0s&list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&index=28 "Software Pool")

 ### Step 4.
-Test it on your develop maching
+Test it on your develop maching & Dispatch to other managed devices
- - How to upload your software to software pool?
-[Software Pool](https://www.youtube.com/watch?v=gIYsaWSM8jk&t=0s&list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&index=28 "Software Pool")
+We recommend you verify these procedures in your testing machine before you dispatch it to other managed devices.
  - How to dispatch your software to one device?
 [Software Dispatch](https://youtu.be/qba_tdvPF8E?list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&t=219 "Software Dispatch")
  - How to dispatch your software to multi-devices?
 [Centralized Software Dispatch](https://www.youtube.com/watch?v=uBptddU84T4&list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&index=28 "Centralized Software Dispatch")